trainML Documentation

 How It Works

-trainml jobs can now be created by specifying a custom image instead of one of our prebuilt environments.
+trainML jobs can now be created by specifying a custom image instead of one of our prebuilt environments.
 This allows customers to use any combination of library versions and code and know that their training or inference is running with exactly those versions. trainML currently supports pulling images stored in three Docker registries; Docker Hub (both public and private repositories), AWS Elastic Container Registry, and Google Container Registry.

 In order to use an image in one of these registries, you must first configure third party access keys for the provider you intend to use.
 This is not strictly required for public Docker Hub images, but is highly recommended.
 If you use public images anonymously, your job may fail due to Docker rate limiting.